Azure Policy definition structure basics

-Azure Policy establishes conventions for resources.
-Policy definitions describe resource compliance conditions and the effect to take if a condition is met.
+Azure Policy definitions describe resource compliance conditions and the effect to take if a condition is met.
 A condition compares a resource property field or a value to a required value.
 Resource property fields are accessed by using aliases.
 When a resource property field is an array, a special array alias can be used to select values from all array members and apply a condition to each one.
 Learn more about conditions.

-By defining conventions, you can control costs and more easily manage your resources.
+By using policy assignments, you can control costs and manage your resources.
 For example, you can specify that only certain types of virtual machines are allowed.
 Or, you can require that resources have a particular tag.
-Policy assignments are inherited by child resources.
+Assignments at a scope apply to all resources at that scope and below.
 If a policy assignment is applied to a resource group, it's applicable to all the resources in that resource group.

-You use JSON to create a policy definition.
-The policy definition contains elements for:
+You use JSON to create a policy definition that contains elements for:

 • description